*** If you’d like a signed copy of The Mathematicians’ Library get in touch! ***

 To my dad, Peter Briggs, who worked it out with a pencil.

-I didn’t get an acknowledgements page either, but there are people who deserve a mention.
+I didn’t get an acknowledgments page either, but there are people who deserve a mention.
 As well as the general support and encouragement provided by friends and family, and the wet shoulders and bent ears of the nearest and dearest members of those two groups, there are a handful of people whose words, deeds, and counsel had very specific effects on the very existence of the book, and shaped its final form in some way.

 These people include: